gurditsingh/hydeout/_posts/test.md

 A Bloom Filter is a probabilistic data structure to test whether data belong to a data set by using multiple hash functions.

  - Bloom Filtering Technique is used to test whether an element is a member of a set.
 It returns two types of results false positive or false negative.
  - Bloom Filter is used to check membership of an element E in a set of S elements.
+ - Bloom filter consists of a data set consisting of 0's or 1's and some hash functions.

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTMyNDkwOTI4MiwtMzI0MjgwNzMwLC0yMT
+eyJoaXN0b3J5IjpbMTU0ODgyMTk5NiwtMzI0MjgwNzMwLC0yMT
 E0NTAwNDgzLC0yMTIyNDY1NzgxLDQ1ODg5MDAxMywtMTY1Njg3
 NzAxMCwxMTgzNDUyMzQ4LC0xODk1OTg5NTUxLDIxMTc4MTI4OD
 EsMTUwNTI3MDI5NiwtMTk2ODY3MTczLC02MzczMzYwMDYsLTgy